 Every data point has a defined value type.
 For example, the data point ‘Price’ will always have a numerical value and not text.
-In cases of website changes, there can be class name mismatches that might cause the crawler to extract wrong data for a certain field.
+In cases of website changes, there can be class name mismatches that might cause the crawler to extract the wrong data for a certain field.
 The monitoring system will check if all the data points are in line with their respective value types.
-If an inconsistency is found, the system immediately sends out a notification to the team members handling that project and the issue is fixed promptly.
+If an inconsistency is found, the system immediately sends out a notification to the team members handling that project, and the issue is fixed promptly.

-2. Volume based inconsistencies
+2. Volume-based inconsistencies

 3. Site changes

-Structural changes happening to the target websites is the main reason why crawlers break.
+Structural changes happening to the target websites are the main reason why crawlers break.
 This is monitored by our dedicated monitoring system, quite aggressively.
 The tool performs frequent checks on the target site to make sure nothing has changed since the previous crawl.
 If changes are found, it sends out notifications for the same.

-It is understood that web crawling is a resource-intensive process that needs high performance servers.
-The quality of servers will determine how smooth the crawling happens and this in turn has an impact on the quality of data.
+It is understood that web crawling is a resource-intensive process that needs high-performance servers.
+The quality of servers will determine how smooth the crawling happens and this, in turn, has an impact on the quality of data.
 Having firsthand experience in this, we use high-end servers to deploy and run our crawlers.
 This helps us avoid instances where crawlers fail due to the heavy load on servers.

 The initially crawled data might have unnecessary elements like HTML tags.
 In that sense, this data can be called crude.
 Our cleansing system does an exceptionally good job at eliminating these elements and cleaning up the data thoroughly.
 The output is clean data without any of the unwanted elements.

 Apart from a thorough QA process that includes both manual and automatic layers, our support engineers are always ready to help clients in case something goes unnoticed, but the chances are slim.
 Clients can get support through our dedicated ticketing system by raising tickets for the issues they’re facing.
-Critical problems will be marked as high priority and solved within just 24 hours.
+Critical problems will be marked as a high priority and solved within just 24 hours.